 Would you like to have more fulfilling and feel more comfortable in close relationships?

-If you are looking for a therapist to support you in understanding your style of relating with others and improving your relationship(s), take a look at my services page here.
+If you are looking for a therapist to support you in understanding your style of relating with others and improving your relationship(s), take a look at my Services page.
 Take your first step towards having a fulfilling relationship now!